Green Snake (2021 film): Plot

 Back at Raksha territory, the Ox's army kills Simon's army.
 While outrunning some evil spirits, the masked man gets stuck and Verta tries to help him, but Simon abandons them upon seeing them as dead weight.
 The pair survive anyway.
 Verta learns a lesson that in love strength doesn’t matter, having a good heart does, accepting that her sister was right.
 The masked man removes his mask, revealing his face resembles Blanca, indicating that he's a reincarnation of her from another era.
 They go back to the market, with Simon there too, to ask the fox-demon for an alternate way of getting out.
 She tells them about the Wish Bridge, which is harder, but doesn't cost anything.
 The Ox's army invades the market.
-Simon apologizes to Verta and gets killed.
+Simon apologizes to Verta and attempts to fight the Ox.
+He dealt what should have been the decisive blow but it is revealed that the Ox has an impenetrable barrier placed on him by Fahai, and gets killed.
 Then, the masked man's Blanca face is revealed to be a fake, given by the Ox to use him as a spy.
 Verta then decides to stop relying on others and focus on getting stronger herself.
 Despite Verta’s anger, the masked man proves he's still on her side.

 On a bus to the Wish Bridge, Verta must first survive the Black Wind Tunnel to make it crossable.
 In the tunnel, she battles Fahai for 20 years (1 day in Asuraville) until she kills him and destroys the Pagoda, thus ensuring Blanca's freedom in the human world.
-The pair race to the bridge against the Ox, who gets bitten and turned into an evil spirit.
+The pair race to the bridge against the Ox, now without Fahai's protection, who gets bitten and turned into an evil spirit.
 When they almost don't make it, the masked man lets himself become an evil spirit so he can fly Verta to the exit, sacrificing himself.
 All she takes with her is his bone flute.

-Back in the human world, 1,000 years have past and Verta still can't find Blanca.
+Back in the human world, 1,000 years have passed and Verta still can't find Blanca.
 She sees the Pagoda has been rebuilt and its treasures have been put in an exhibition.
 She finds the pieces of Blanca's hairpin with one missing.
-She puts them together and adds the bone flute to it, restoring it.
+She reclaims the pieces, puts them together, and adds the bone flute to it, restoring it.
 Verta realizes the masked man was a reincarnation of Blanca after all and she was his obsession.
 As she cries, a female voice says her name.
 Verta happily sees its Blanca.

-In the Mid-credits scene, the fox-demon meets with the river monster under the same bridge, where he gives her a cut off fox tail.
-Her enemy is near and she plots her revenge.
+In the mid-credits scene, the fox-demon meets with the river monster under the same bridge, where he gives her a severed fox tail.
+She states that her enemy is near and she must plot her revenge.